triggermesh/docs/docs/guides/cd.md

-# Continuous Deployment of your Functions
+# Continuous Deployment of Your Functions

 The Triggermesh console provides an interface called [Repositories.](https://cloud.triggermesh.io/function-triggers) Here the user is able to select a codebase, from a linked repository provider, to be continuously deployed.
 This codebase **must** contain a deployment manifest[^1] .

-## Register the repository
+## Register the Repository

 ###### The following example uses this [sample repository.](https://github.com/sebgoa/tmserverless) To follow along begin by forking the example to your repository provider.